Jefiozie/nx-jefiozie/articles/angular-builders.md

 Before I'm going to provide you with my explanation of builders, let's have a look at the docs.

 ```
-A number of Angular CLI commands run a complex process on your code, such as linting, building, or testing.
+Several Angular CLI commands run a complex process on your code, such as linting, building, or testing.
 The commands use an internal tool called Architect to run CLI builders, which apply another tool to accomplish the desired task.
 With Angular version 8, the CLI Builder API is stable and available to developers who want to customize the Angular CLI by adding or modifying commands.
 For example, you could supply a builder to perform an entirely new task or to change which third-party tool is used by an existing command.